dret/webconcepts/concepts/link-relations.md

-The following 85 Link Relation definitions (82 distinct values) were found in 124 services.
+The following 85 Link Relation definitions (82 distinct values) were found in 125 specifications.
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official Link Relation registry](http://www.iana.org/assignments/link-relations/link-relations.xhtml) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 Link Relation | Specification
 -------: | :-------